GoogleCloudPlatform/healthcare/deploy/README.md

 You may wish to modify a project to add additional resources or change an existing setting.
 The `cmd/apply/apply.go` script can be used to also update a project.
-Listing a previously deployed project in the `--projects` flag (or setting the flag to be `"*"` for all projects), will trigger an update.
+Listing a previously deployed project in the `--projects` flag (or omitting the flag for all projects), will trigger an update.

 WARNING: Deployment Manager will run with deletion policy "ABANDON".
 Thus, if a resource is removed from a project, it will become unmonitored rather than